Government of Brevard County, Florida: History

+Libraries

 Most of the libraries in Brevard County were initiated by a club or an interested group of citizens which started a library program in their area or city.
 The first five public libraries in the county - Cocoa, Cocoa Beach, Eau Gallie, Melbourne, and North Brevard in Titusville - were all started in this fashion.

+State Representation

 Prior to the creation of districts in 1967, state representatives were elected by county.
 Beginning in 1967, Brevard County was represented by the 71st, 72nd, 73rd, and 74th districts.
 Following redistricting in 1970, the county was represented by the 44th, 45th, 46th, 47th and 48th districts.
 Following redistricting in 1982, the county was represented by the 31st, 32nd, 33rd, 34th, 77th, and 78th districts.
 Following redistricting in 1992, the county was represented by the 29th, 30th, 31st, and 32nd districts.
 Following redistricting in 2002, the county was represented by the 29th, 30th, 31st, 32nd, and 80th districts.

+County Growth and Emergency Response

 Evacuation routes were insufficient to handle the resulting heavy traffic westbound when an emergency was declared.
 A major westbound route (US 192) was expanded in 2008 to four lanes to accommodate the south Brevard population.

+Hurricanes

+Between September 5 and September 25, the 2004 hurricane season brought three back-to-back hurricanes to Brevard County: Hurricanes Charley, Frances, and Jeanne.

+In southern Brevard County, Hurricane Frances destroyed or substantially damaged nine single-family dwellings, a pool house, and a World War II observation tower.
+Frances also caused major damage to 35 single-family dwellings, 21 multifamily dwellings (condominiums, motels), five commercial buildings, a church building, a garage building, a pavilion, and a pool.

+Along southern Brevard County, Hurricane Jeanne’s impact was even more catastrophic.
+Jeanne destroyed or substantially damaged 40 single-family dwellings, two motel buildings, a commercial building, two garage buildings, two pavilions, and a pool.

+Notably Jeanne destroyed a 100-ft. concrete seawall and a 50-ft. wooden return wall, causing a single-family dwelling to be undermined.
+The 56-year old Sea Grape Manor, built by the U.S. Coast Guard in 1948, lost its two motel wings with 10 units and a garage building when the dune line receded about 50 feet.
+The winds of Jeanne blew roof sections inland up to 350 feet from the building spreading debris across U.S. Highway A1A.
+At least five of the units were undermined and collapsed on the beach.
+Jeanne also caused major damage to 146 single-family dwellings, 26 multifamily dwellings (condominiums, motels, and duplexes), four commercial buildings, and a garage building.

-In 2004, hurricanes Charley, Frances and Jeanne destroyed one in every hundred homes in the South County area.
-Within two blocks of the beach nearly every building sustained some damage.
+Within two blocks of the beach nearly every building sustained some damage from Hurricane Jeanne.
 Barefoot Bay, a mobile housing development, was essentially destroyed.
 Winds tore off the roof of a shelter for special needs people in an elementary school.
-Emergency Workers were forced to evacuate these people at the peak of the storm.
+Emergency workers were forced to evacuate these people at the peak of the storm.

 In September 2005, 1,400 survivors of Hurricane Katrina took refuge in the county.